NeuroScape

 From sketches to structure

-Using the Crazy 8s method, I sketched multiple variations to quickly explore diverse concepts.
-Mood boards guided the aesthetic direction.
-From there, I developed low-fidelity prototypes focusing on content and functionality.
+Using the Crazy 8s method, I rapidly explored diverse concepts — mood boards guided the aesthetic direction.
+Low-fidelity prototypes kept focus on content and flow before committing to any visual direction.

 Low-fidelity prototypes for NeuroScape: onboarding screens, homepage, memory task, and memory test flows.

-Moderated usability testing with 4 participants (3 patients + 1 caregiver) using mid-fidelity prototypes.
-Think-aloud protocol across 5 tasks.
+I ran moderated usability testing with 4 participants (3 patients + 1 caregiver) using mid-fidelity prototypes and a think-aloud protocol across 5 tasks.
+Their feedback drove targeted revisions before the high-fidelity pass.

-Onboarding screen before: less visible back button, no voice input option.
+Before Onboarding before: less visible back button, no voice input.

-Onboarding screen after: visible back button and voice input added.
+After Onboarding after: visible back button, voice input added.

 Back button made more intuitive.
 Voice input added for users with fine motor complications.

-Before: confusing difficulty bars, small progress indicator, invisible nav bar.
+Before Before: confusing difficulty bars, small progress indicator.

 "Difficulty" bars confusing · Progress indicator too small · Bottom nav invisible.

-After: difficulty bars removed, larger progress indicator, domain icons added.
+After After: difficulty bars removed, larger progress indicator.

-Difficulty bars removed · Progress indicator enlarged · Icons per domain added for recognition.
+Difficulty bars removed · Progress indicator enlarged · Icons per domain for recognition.

 Words looked like buttons · Timer too distracting.